fenglingback/IssueReader/README.md

 # IssueReader

 This tool is able to view GitHub Issues.
-In fact, I use GitHub Issues to take notes, so I developed this tool using `Claude Sonnet 3.7` to make it easier for myself to review my notes.
+In fact, I use GitHub Issues to take notes, so I developed this tool using `Claude Sonnet 3.7` and `v0` to make it easier for myself to review my notes.

 Here are the prompt I created and optimized: